Dijky/spot-service-provider/README.md

  - **spot.connections.default** (optional): Set this to the connection name that should be set as default.
 Unset with `null`.

 **Notice:** once the `spot` service is first accessed, changing `spot.config`, `spot.connections`, or `spot.connections.default` will have no effect on it.

+License
+-

+This software is provided under the *BSD 3-clause license*.
+Refer to [LICENSE](./LICENSE) for the full license text.